1000 Fires: Background and recording

 After her departure from the adult film industry and transition to mainstream films, Lords got signed for a development deal with Capitol Records, but was later dropped due to disagreements between her and the label.
 "They wanted to market me in the way that would make the most money.
 They wanted to make me the new Samantha Fox.
 And I never wanted that.
 That wasn't what it was about for me.
 I pretty much had a sense of myself, and I knew that I would be an imposter," Lords said.

 Following the split up from her husband Brook Yeaton, Lords decided to focus on her career outside acting.
 She began taking vocal lessons and was encouraged by her coach to search for a new record deal.
 After meeting with American DJ Rodney Bingenheimer at a birthday party, she was recommended to Jeff Jacklin, who hired her to record the song "Love Never Dies" for the 1992 film Pet Sematary Two.
 The producer of the soundtrack, Gary Kurfirst, signed her for a development deal with his label Radioactive Records.

 In April 1994, the label arranged her to fly to London and meet with producer Tom Bailey.
 They recorded the songs "I Want You", "Fly" and "Just Like Honey", which was later re-recorded by Keith Fernley of Bailey's group Babble with a different set of lyrics and became the song "Father's Field".
-Lords used lyrics she had previously written in New Zealand based on her personal journals she kept since she was a child.
+Lords used lyrics she had previously written in New Zealand, having been inspired by Tori Amos.
 After finishing her recording with Bailey, Lords wanted something with a harder edge to add another dimension to her album.
 She was introduced to producer Ben Watkins of the electronic group Juno Reactor and decided to incorporate more rave sound.
 Mainly inspired by the music she would hear at warehouse parties during her stay in London, Lords teamed up with American singer Wonder with whom she created the lyrics to the song "Control".
 Lords later commented on the inspiration behind the album's sound: "It was in England that I fell in love with techno music.
 I was working in the UK doing some modelling a couple of years ago, and I was sharing a flat with some other girls in South London.
 We were really broke, and the cheapest place to go and have a good night out were raves - you could get in for about three bucks.
 So I went to a lot of raves and clubs, and I fell in love with the music - it was something that wasn't happening in the States at the time."
 Lords recorded three more songs with Watkins; "Good-N-Evil", "Outlaw Lover" and "Fallen Angel".

 Later she met Mike Edwards, the lead singer of the band Jesus Jones.
 They recorded the songs "Distant Land", "Say Something" and "Okey Dokey"; the latter of which they recorded as a joke at the end of a recording session.